GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Introduction

-Our contributions can be summarised as follows: \setlist{nolistsep} \begin{itemize} \itemsep5pt \item We show that our hybrid MPNN/Transformer model, GPS++, is a parameter-efficient and effective approach to molecular property prediction, achieving lower MAE for PCQM4Mv2 compared to models of similar size and comparable to the best-reported error for larger models. \item We find that even without self-attention, our model is competitive with prior state-of-the-art transformers, highlighting that well-optimised MPNNs are still highly effective in this domain. \item We investigate how different model components affect the model performance, in particular highlighting the impact of the improved chemical feature choice, 3D positional features and architectural components. \item We show that a large diverse ensemble of GPS++ models achieves a test MAE result on PCQM4Mv2 that is the state-of-the-art at time of submission (Table \ref{tab:ensembled_results_pcqm4m}). \end{itemize} \textbf{Reproducibility:} Source code to reproduce our results can be found at: { \url{https://github.com/graphcore/ogb-lsc-pcqm4mv2}}.
+Our contributions can be summarised as follows: \setlist{nolistsep} \begin{itemize} \itemsep5pt \item We show that our hybrid MPNN/Transformer model, GPS++, is a parameter-efficient and effective approach to molecular property prediction, achieving state-of-the-art MAE scores for PCQM4Mv2 even when compared to parametrically larger models. \item We find that even without self-attention, our model matches the performance of prior state-of-the-art transformers, highlighting that well-optimised MPNNs are still highly effective in this domain. \item We investigate how different model components affect the model performance, in particular highlighting the impact of the improved chemical feature choice, 3D positional features, structural encodings and architectural components. \end{itemize} \textbf{Reproducibility:} Source code to reproduce our results can be found at: { \url{https://github.com/graphcore/ogb-lsc-pcqm4mv2}}.